brucezztong/Custom-Blocks-Pack/Documentation/Manual.md

 *cbpPlantedMushroomHarvestRandomHelper* - This fills a gap in TFP's helper blocks.
 TFP doesn't have a help block for mushroom.
 This helper is defined exactly like the other TFP helpers.

+### Freezer Helpers
+Freezer helpers all have a chance to be air, about 30% of the time.
+Note the difference between Grocery and Beverage Freezers.

+* cbpFreezerGroceriesMiddleRandomLootHelper
+* cbpFreezerBeveragesMiddleRandomLootHelper
+* cbpFreezerBeveragesStandaloneRandomLootHelper

+### Garbage Helper
+These helpers can randomize the minor debris found around the world.
+These will lead to garbage, broken glass, various minor broken objects, and even a scrap metal piles.
+The air version has a 20% chance of being air.

+* cbpGroundDecoRandomHelper
+* cbpGroundDecoRandomHelperAir

 ### Land Mine Helpers
 There are a number of variations of these helpers, some that only give out a